signalscorps/file2stix/docs/conversions.md

 Now consider the future.
 It is very likely the same observable (in this case IPv4 address) will also extracted from other uploads.

-If this IPv4 address (`198.51.100.3`) was later detected in another data source imported to Stixify and that report was marked `TLP:WHITE`, the existing SDO would be used (and updated) to represent the extraction (in this case the SDO with `id` = `ff26c055-6336-5bc5-b98d-13d6226742dd` would be updated).
+If this IPv4 address (`198.51.100.3`) was later detected in another data source imported to file2stix and that report was marked `TLP:WHITE`, the existing SDO would be used (and updated) to represent the extraction (in this case the SDO with `id` = `ff26c055-6336-5bc5-b98d-13d6226742dd` would be updated).

 To update the existing Object, the `created` property of the STIX Object would remain unchanged.
 However, the `modified` property would be updated to the timestamp of when the observable was last extracted from a report.